Oat Pancakes Recipe

 Can You Freeze Pancakes?

 You sure can!
-I highly recommend putting some parchment between each pancakes however, if you’ll only want a few of them at a time.
+I highly recommend putting some parchment between each pancake, however, if you’ll only want a few of them at a time.
 Foods like pancakes always tend to freeze better with parchment and it makes everything easier to separate or take out to thaw individually.

 How To Keep Pancakes Warm